Skip to content

 allin

-Fill in the DataWay / OpenWay address and Token information in the Guance data reporting, the format is as follows:
+Fill in the DataWay / OpenWay address and Token information in the Guance data reporting section, the format is as follows:

 https://openway.guance.com?token=tkn_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Note: If Func data reporting fails, please refer to the DataFlux Func documentation
+Note: If Func data reporting fails, please check the DataFlux Func documentation

 Business Monitoring Collection (Optional)